Bathtubs, Boundaries, and Sandboxes: AI Regulatory Learning under Legal Uncertainty: Discussion

-Beyond this normative challenge, the ambition of an adaptive governance model is not merely a technocratic matter in which learning naturally takes place from data.
-Instead, regulatory learning is inherently political, subject to significant influence from the interests of the involved stakeholders and decision makers.
+This further compounds the previously mentioned risks of regulatory capture and abuse of power dynamics within boundary object standardisation and boundary negotiation, as regulatory learning is inherently political, subject to significant influence from the interests of the involved stakeholders and decision makers.
 At the legislative level, this manifests as a question of political willingness.
 This issue is further compounded at the meso level where the data are aggregated and filtered before passing it to the macro level, especially in the standardisation efforts intended to provide vertical governance.
 As noted by Metcalf et al. \cite{metcalfAISafetyRegulatory2025}, standardisation processes often involve stakeholders with asymmetric resources and capacities, which creates a non-negligible risk of regulatory capture.
 The researchers identify that, in such contexts, the interpretation of legal requirements into technical operationalisations may tend to prioritise feasibility, scalability, or market compatibility, potentially at the expense of more robust protections of fundamental rights.
 In particular the interests of the micro-level actors, such as \acp{SME}, should be given more weight \cite{kilianEuropeanAIStandards2025}, a step that the AI Act has already taken through their inclusion in the regulatory learning process via the Advisory Forum.
-As \acp{AITS} represent a technical infrastructure enabling transparent, reproducible, and consistent assessments, it is decidedly not prescriptive.
-It is a tool enabling generation of data, with political issues out of its scope.
-However, the \ac{AITS} methodology and subsequent semi-automatic reporting would alleviate the need for resources and effectively democratise the aggregation layer through potentially higher impact by smaller stakeholders.
-Requiring the use of the evidential data in the standardisation process could potentially transform the decision making by giving equal weights to the input from small actors as the one from large industry players.
+The dangers of regulatory capture in standardisation thus become dual, in the sense that power dynamics may be used by certain stakeholders resulting in a short-circuiting of the feedback loop, but also in premature closure of the boundary objects and causing checkbox compliance behaviour instead of fruitful interpretative deliberation.
+As \citeauthor{schiffEmergenceArtificialIntelligence2024} points out in his analysis of auditing practices in AI compliance, the active stakeholder collaboration amid legal uncertainty was a major driver in this community of practice's sizeable contributions to the ecosystem in the form of methodologies, processes, and technical assets~\cite{schiffEmergenceArtificialIntelligence2024}.